-Before the scan, a healthcare professional may inject a chemical contrast dye, called gadolinium, through an intravenous line into a vein in the person’s hand or arm.
+Before the scan, a healthcare professional may inject a chemical contrast dye, known as gadolinium, through an intravenous line into a vein in the person’s hand or arm.
 This improves the quality and accuracy of the images.

 An MRI machine is a long, narrow tube.
 The person lies on a table that slides into the tube.
 A technician will monitor the examination process from a separate room.

 During the scan, the inside of the machine makes loud, repetitive noises, such as tapping and thumping.
 The technician may provide earplugs or music to help block out the noise.